At SoftNAS, we’ve configured over 1,000 Amazon VPCs for companies of all sizes: small businesses, Fortune 100 companies, and everything in between.

 - Absolutely, but we also provide some built-in log monitoring.
 They key logs here are going to be in the SnapReplicate.log which controls all of your SnapReplicate and HA functionality.
 The snserv.log, which is the SoftNAS server log.
 It controls all things done via StorageCenter, and because this is a Linux operating system, monitoring log messages is a good idea.
 That’s just a smattering of those.

-Looks like that’s all the questions.
-I’d like to thank everyone for taking the time to attend today’s webinar.
 Our goal here was to pass on some of the lessons that we’ve learned from configuring AWS VPC deployments for our customers.
-As you’re making that journey to deploying in the cloud or you’re already operational in the cloud, maybe this webinar saved you time from tripping over some of the things that other customers have tripped over.
+As you’re making that journey to deploying in the cloud or you’re already operational in the cloud, maybe you’ve saved some time tripping over some of the obtsacles that other customers have faced.

 We’d like to invite you now to try SoftNAS Cloud NAS on AWS.
 We do have a 30 day trial.
 If you click blue button below, you can try SoftNAS Cloud NAS on the AWS platform with a $100 AWS credit.
 There are also some links there about how you can contact us further if you have any more questions and you’d like to get more information around it.